tresoldi/ngesh/manuscript/paper.md

 Computational phylogenetics is being increasingly accepted in fields beyond biology, such as historical linguistics [@Bouckaert:2012] and stemmatics [@Robinson:2016].
-Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], are not yet used often enough in these fields.
-However, they are highly desirable, allowing to evaluate evolutionary analogies and models, as well as methods' performance, through vast amounts of simulated histories, without limits imposed by data availability and collection time and with quantifiable precision of results.
+Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], are not used enough in these fields.
+However, they are very desirable, allowing to evaluate evolutionary analogies, models, and performance through vast amounts of simulated histories, without limits imposed by data availability and collection time, with quantifiable precision of results.
-Simulations can also be used to perform basic fuzzy testing of software and to support studies on which evolutionary models, processes, and evolutionary parameters better match the observed phenomena.
+Simulations can also be used to perform fuzzy testing of software and to support studies on which evolutionary models, processes, and evolutionary parameters better match the observed phenomena.

 The [`ngesh`](https://pypi.org/project/ngesh/) library is a tool that allows to perform such simulations, designed for easy integration into phylogenetic pipelines.
-It can generate reproducible trees and correlated data from random seeds, following both user-established parameters, such as ratios of birth and death, and constrains, such as branch lengths and minimum number of taxa.
+It can generate reproducible trees and correlated data following both user-established parameters, such as ratios of birth and death, and constrains, such as branch lengths and minimum number of taxa.
 The library can label taxa progressive enumeration or with random names